Breast Cancer Surgery

 Complete this form >>

 Surgery is the most common treatment for breast cancer.
-Depending on the size and stage of the breast cancer, doctors at Woman’s perform breast conservation surgeries and more extensive surgeries.
-The goal of both surgeries is to remove all of the cancer from the breast and preserve the health of the patient.
+Depending on the size and stage of the breast cancer, doctors at Woman’s perform both breast conservation and more extensive surgeries.
+The goal of both is to remove all of the cancer from the breast and preserve the health of the patient.

 Breast Conservation Surgery